 Since moving to the ACC, the Orange have been consistently outmaneuvered for the best talent and failed to retain the guys they actually sign.
 Any SU fan paying attention to the latest recruiting cycle can easily recall former commit Kamari Lands’ flip to Louisville and ‘Cuse’s short pursuit of 5-star center Kyle Filipowski, whose decision to attend rival Duke over SU eventually felt inevitably unsurprising.

 Since 2014, Syracuse has signed 25 players via the recruiting trail.
 Seven of them lasted just a single season before transferring or heading to the NBA, and nine in total eventually transferred out of the program.
-Others who don’t fit that description include bit players like Howard Washington (three seasons, 42 points scored), John Bol Ajak (currently in third season, 64 total minutes), and the immortal Ray Featherston (10 total minutes in three seasons).
+Others who don’t fit that description include bit players like Howard Washington (three seasons, 42 points scored) and John Bol Ajak (currently in third season, 64 total minutes).
 Between 2018-2020, six of SU’s 11 recruits transferred out of the program, and the only commits left from its past two classes are center Frank Anselem and freshman forward Benny Williams, who have each struggled to see the floor and contribute this season.
 SU has gone through players like water, and it only makes its declining national class rankings (33rd to 42nd to 75th over the past three seasons) look even worse, especially with the team’s inability to recruit good centers now coming to the forefront.
 Next year’s batch of recruits looks to be the strongest group in years and could very well alleviate these problems, but SU needs to prove it can actually retain talent and not alienate its best recruits.
 If the team can pull off the balancing act and keep its newcomers happy, things will get brighter quickly.

 In the current moment, things wouldn’t be so rough if not for the NCAA’s April 2021 decision to scuttle the transfer portal’s sit-out requirement, which has ushered in a new era of whirlwind player movement.
 SU has unfortunately borne the brunt of the rule this season, losing would-be regular contributors like Quincy Guerrier and Kadary Richmond last Spring.
 Their production void forced the team to fill their spots with more inconsistent pieces like forwards Jimmy Boeheim and Cole Swider.
 The resultant patchwork roster has been all over the place and worn down late in games trying to shield the team’s nonexistent bench.
 Take blown leads of 18, 17, and 10 points in key losses this year as proof of the team’s poor construction.